 Sports: primarily for safety reasons, playing with or driving hard balls, including golf balls, on College owned property outside of designated athletic facilities is prohibited.
-Skateboarding on College premises and rollerblading inside campus facilities is similarly prohibited.
+Skateboarding on College premises and roller-blading inside campus facilities is similarly prohibited.
+The use of scooters inside campus facilitates is prohibited.
 Additionally, outdoor recreational sports may not be played inside of residential facilities where individuals and property could be harmed in the process.